aerogo/nano/README.md

 [![Code coverage][codecov-image]][codecov-url]
 [![License][license-image]][license-url]

 High-performance database.
-Basically network synchronized hashmaps.
+Basically network and disk synchronized hashmaps.

+## Features

+* Low latency
+* Every command is "local first, sync later"
+* Data is stored in memory
+* Data is synchronized between all nodes in a cluster
+* Data is saved to disk persistently using JSON
+* Timestamp based conflict resolution
+* Uses the extremely fast `sync.Map`

 ## Benchmarks